EliLillyCo/LillyMol/README.md

 module load git
 ```

-Other system components that are needed, which may or may not be
+Other system components that are needed
-available.

 * wget
 * unzip